Giovanni-Sforza/MaskPoint-AMPT/README.md

 coming soon!

 ## Acknowledgments
-Special thanks to the developers of PointNet++, MaskPoint and the authors of related datasets.
+Special thanks to the developers of PointNet++, MaskPoint and the authors of related datasets. and the original MaskPoint can be found in https://github.com/WisconsinAIVision/MaskPoint
+@article{liu2022masked,
+  title={Masked Discrimination for Self-Supervised Learning on Point Clouds}, author={Liu, Haotian and Cai, Mu and Lee, Yong Jae}, journal={Proceedings of the European Conference on Computer Vision (ECCV)}, year={2022}
+}